Published on

 Before prompting, build a short Product Requirements Document (PRD), even if it’s just a one-page outline in Notion or Google Docs.

-It’s not about formality, it’s about clarity.
-You’re helping the AI (and your team) understand what you’re actually trying to build.
-Your PRD should cover three basics:
+This is simply about clarity.
+You’re helping the AI (and your team) understand what you’re trying to build.
+A PRD should cover three basics:

-You can even create the first version inside an AI tool like ChatGPT, ask it to “draft a simple PRD” for your goal, then edit it for accuracy.
+You can even create the first version inside an AI tool like ChatGPT; just ask it to “draft a simple PRD” for your use case, then edit for accuracy.

 2. Wireframe or outline before you build

-You don’t need fancy design skills.
+You don’t need fancy design skills to do this.
 Use tools your team already knows, such as Figma, Whimsical, or Miro.
-Best vibe-coding tools let you import screenshots or image mockups directly, so the AI can interpret layouts more accurately and generate code or UI logic that actually matches your intent.
+Also, the best vibe-coding tools let you import screenshots or image mockups directly, so the AI can interpret layouts more accurately and generate code or UI logic that actually matches your intent.
+Here are some things you'll likely want to show:

 3. Define & structure your data and user roles before you build